hvaandres/PcapAnalyzer/README.md

 To get started, clone the repository and explore the documentation for detailed instructions on installing, configuring, and utilizing the tools provided by PcapAnalyzer.

 Get an account on OpenAI's GPT-3 API and add the API key to the code.
 You can get an account here: https://beta.openai.com/.
 You can also use the free version of the API.

+Get an account on GCLOUD and enable Gemini API and make sure you get a token to connect your script with this API.

 ## Installation: